siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

 calculation.

 .. note:: 'get_explicit_kpoints_path' make use of "SeeK-path".
-   Please cite the `HPKOT paper`_. if you use this tool.
+   Please cite the `HPKOT paper`_ if you use this tool.
-   Warning: as explained in the `aiida documentation`_., SeekPath might modify the structure to follow particular conventions and the generated kpoints might only apply on the internally generated 'primitive_structure' and not
+   Warning: as explained in the `aiida documentation`_, SeekPath might modify the structure to follow particular conventions and the generated kpoints might only apply on the internally generated 'primitive_structure' and not